panditdhamdhere/web3-dev-containers/README.md

 2. Run `Dev Containers: Reopen in Container` from the command palette

-To get to the command pallette, you can use the following shortcuts:
+To get to the command Palette, you can use the following shortcuts:
 - Windows/Linux: `Ctrl+Shift+P`
 - macOS: `Cmd+Shift+P`